 There are several hot springs / hot ponds in the Puna district on the east coast of the Big Island.
 Most are publicly accessible and especially if you are staying more than 7 days on the Big Island, these make a great addition to your itinerary.
-Here you can learn more about the Ahalanui and the Poihiki hot springs.
+Here you can learn more about the Ahalanui Warm Pond and the Poihiki hot springs.

 Please be aware that bathing in the hot springs while having broken skin is not advised.
 Read more about possible hygiene concerns on the bottom of this page.

-Why are Hot Springs hot?
+What makes Hot Springs hot?

 Have you ever wondered what it would be like to sit in a warm pool that is heated by volcanic energy?
 From personal experience I can tell you that it is pretty great, especially if you think about what makes the water warm!